Skip to content Skip to sidebar Skip to footer

-Install and Encode the .php file with php version 8.0 using sourceguardian on RHEL 8
+Encode the php file with php version 8 using sourceguardian

 Before we encode the file, of course, we need sourceguardian itself, you can download it on the website directly, visit the website at sourceguardian.com.